ryrob30/mobile-services.en/help/ios/target-main/c-target-methods.md

 >
 >Lifecycle Metrics are sent as parameters to each mbox load.
 For more information, see [Lifecycle Metrics](/help/ios/metrics.md).

-## Class Reference : ADBTargetLocationRequest
+## Class reference : ADBTargetLocationRequest

 ### Properties